Novak Djokovic reaches his 10th US Open final by hanging up the phone on American Ben Shelton

 No matter who the opponent or what the outcome is in the final, No. 2 seed Djokovic will replace No. 1 Alcaraz atop the ATP rankings on Monday.

-Djokovic vs. Shelton certainly seemed like a mismatch beforehand: Djokovic was participating in his record 47th Slam semifinal and his 100th U.S. Open match; the 47th-ranked Shelton, who just last year was busy winning an NCAA singles title for the University of Florida, was in his first major semi and only his seventh career match at the Open.
+Djokovic vs. Shelton certainly seemed like a mismatch beforehand: Djokovic was participating in his record 47th Slam semifinal and his 100th U.S. Open match; the 47th-ranked Shelton was in his first major semi and only his seventh career match at the Open.

 In his sleeveless muscle shirt, Shelton came out smacking his high-rate lefty serves.
 After one at 140 mph (226 kph), he shook his racket.
 After an ace at 145 mph (233 kph), he screamed.

-Shelton captured attention over the past two weeks with the powerful swings of his racket, his loud shouts of "Yeah!" after winning points and his victory-capping pantomime of pretending his hand is an old-style telephone handset that he slams down, a routine he borrowed from former Florida track and field athlete Grant Holloway, a world champion hurdler.

-A couple of brief lapses by Shelton, ever-so-slight lulls against the relentlessly intense Djokovic, were enough to shift things early.
+A couple of lulls for Shelton against the relentlessly intense Djokovic shifted things early.
 A poor drop shot into the net here, a flubbed volley there, and Shelton got broken to trail 4-2.
 Djokovic strode calmly to a towel box in a corner to wipe off.
 Made sense: It was just 20 minutes and six games in.
-Technically, nothing had been settled.

 But the ultimate outcome never truly appeared in doubt.
 Well, OK, there was that little burst of excellence from Shelton after he trailed 4-2 in the last set.

-In the end, though, all of Djokovic's experience prevailed, along with that ability to grind away, point after point, with his sneaker-squeaking, body-bending defense and more.
+In the end, though, all of Djokovic's experience prevailed, along with that ability to return serves, to grind away, point after point, with his sneaker-squeaking, body-bending defense and more.

+“He's a guy who can compete at the highest level, has a similar mentality to me on the court, with how he wants to come after you and be aggressive and show his emotion,” Shelton said.
+“It was really cool to see that matchup for the first time.
+Looking forward to hopefully getting it again.”

 AP tennis: https://apnews.com/hub/tennis